 It's safe to say anyone would do everything in their power to avoid being sad.
 Aside from anger, it's one of the strongest negative emotions.

 So what makes people sad?
 It really depends on the scenario, because you as a business owner can't really appeal to someone sad about losing a loved one or something like that.
 So it has to be something relatable to what you do.

 "There's nothing more discouraging than seeing everyone else win while you struggle to close a sale.
 It seems like nothing's going right and you can't get out of that rut.

 But you can.
 You just need the right opportunity.
 And maybe the right opportunity is the booming industry that is bananas."

 Everyone aspires to be something or someone, or at least most people do.
 It's a natural feeling to want to be something you're not, for better or worse.
-And it's easy to play with that idea in copywriting.
+And it's easy to play with that idea in emotional copywriting.

 Consider who your target audience is and think about where they are in their lives as well as the buying process.
 Once you understand that, imagine where they might see themselves in any period of time or after taking a certain action.

 Your job is to help them get there, so it's important to know where they are and where they want to be.

 "It seems every day you see more and more bananapreneurs.
 But what you don't know is that they're wannabes.
 Hacks.
 Quacks.

 They just know the image and they mirror it.
 But you...
 You know what it takes.
 And you know you have it.
 So are you ready to find out how to reach your full potential?"